-How to Get Appointed Administrator of an Estate in West Virginia
+Administrator of an Estate in West Virginia

 Probate in West Virginia with a Last Will and Testament

-Probate in West Virginia without a Will – Intestate Succession
+Probate in West Virginia Without a Will – Intestate Succession

 Appointment of Personal Representative for the Estate

-How to get appointed Executor of the Will or Administrator of the Estate in West Virginia?
+How to get appointed Executor of the Will or Administrator of the Estate in West Virginia

-The executor or administrator must take an oath before the county court and file a bond unless the will specifically does not require a bond.
+The executor or administrator must take an oath before the county court and file a bond unless the will specifically do not require a bond.
 Sometimes the court will not require a monetary bond even when there is no will.
 Below is a simplified summary of the steps a person must take to get appointed as an administrator or executor of an estate.

 If in Kanawha County, walk into the office door that reads, “Fiduciary Supervisor Probate.”
 Explain to someone working there that you want to be appointed representative of the estate of your loved one.
 They will ask you if your loved one died with a will or without a will and give you the appropriate form depending on your answer.

 Once the form is approved, you will be sworn in as the administrator or executor and provided with an official document appointing you as representative of the estate.
-You do not actually have to appear before a judge to be sworn in.
+You do not have to appear before a judge to be sworn in.
 The office workers will likely swear you in, making it an easier process.

-Ask a West Virginia Wrongful Death Lawyer
+Free Consultation With a West Virginia Wrongful Death Lawyer